 a plan of the site on which the CMO First Operating Premises is to be located (to provide spatial context and specific location).

 a consultation findings report, including views and opinions of the CMO Board in relation to the proposed brief for the CMO First Operating Premises.

-SCHEDULE 33